Cost of Misaligned CARES Act: Overcrowding, Selective Verification and Unintended Racial Consequences

 Date Written: October 2, 2020

-I utilize a novel data on proprietary servicer comments to investigate strategic borrower responses to the mortgage forbearance program contained in the Coronavirus Aid, Relief and Economic Security Act.
-The unique text data allows me to corroborate the selective verification of unemployment status ((financial hardship) by the servicer.
-I also discern unintended distributional implications for African American and Hispanic borrowers with performing loans to reduce ex-post risk, although the servicer does not have the race information about the borrowers.
-The soft information obtained from servicer call transcripts helps me identify the reasons for these communications and the incentive compatibility between the borrower and the servicer.
-My finding sheds light on the poor-targeting of Government programs, like FHA, VA, USDA, etc., during exacerbated income shocks, such as, COVID-19.
+I utilize a novel data on proprietary servicer call transcripts to investigate strategic borrower responses to mortgage forbearance program (13% with only 1.5% unemployed) contained in the Coronavirus Aid, Relief, and Economic Security Act.
+I document selective verification of unemployment status (financial hardship) by the servicer.
+I also discern unintended consequences (disparate impact) of 2.4% for Inbound and 2% for Outbound communications for African American borrowers (without the servicer having race information) by the servicer to reduce ex-post risk.
+The soft information helps identify the incentives for these communications between the borrower and the servicer.
+My finding sheds light on the poor-targeting of Government programs (FHA, VA, USDA) during exacerbated income shocks from COVID-19 and estimates a $5.76 Trillion exposure from plausible non-payment of residential mortgage debt obligations from forbearance.

 Keywords: Strategic Behavior, Forbearance, Machine Learning, NLP, Race, COVID-19, CARES Act